Pinaki82/crust/README.md

 | `128`-bit                           | `i128`       | `u128`       | `let mut int_var: i128 = 0;` or, `let mut uint_var: u128 = 0;` |
 | arch (architecture, 64/32/16/8-bit) | `isize`      | `usize`      |                                                                |

+The `isize` and `usize` types depend on the architecture of the computer the Rust program is running on.
+The datatypes `isize` and `usize` are primarily used for indexing some sort of collection.

 What about the range?
 According to Rust's official documentation,

 > Each signed variant can store numbers from $-\left( 2^{\left (n-1\right)} \right)$ to $+\left( \left( 2^{\left (n-1\right)} \right) -1 \right)$ inclusive, where $n$ is the number of bits that variant uses.
 So an `i8` can store numbers from $-2^{8-1} = -2^{7} = -128$ to $2^{8-1} - 1 = 2^{7} - 1 = 128 - 1 = 127$, which equals